application-creators/create_app/README.md

 # Create App

 _create_app_ is a tool for creating applications from templates.

-Everytime developers need to start a new project, they have to define and figure out things like:
-Which project structure to use, how to dockerize, run unit tests, check the code style, format the code, add GIT hooks, among many others. _create_app_ is a tool that you can use to base your new project from a template that provides all that, and more.
-This way you can quickly start making your idea come true, without reinventing the wheel: That means that you use your time wisely, while adopting state-of-the-art technologies and practices.
+When developers start a new project, they perform some repetitive tasks to build the basic project structure before actually start writing features.
+This basic structure involves things like: Well, the project structure, unit testing, code coverage, containerization, code linting and formatting, GIT hooks, building code documentation, among many others.

+_create_app_ is a tool that allows to quickly get your basic project structure ready.
+It provides a set of templates from which you can get your project started, plus it's super easy to use and encourages the adoption of the best technologies, tools, and practices.

+At the moment, there are only Python templates available.
+But _create_app_ can generate projects of **any language**.

 ## Installation

-Simply install it with PIP:
+Just install it with PIP:
 ```shell
 python -m pip install create_app
 ```

 ## Usage

-Simply run this command to generate your project:
+Run this command to generate your project:
 ```shell
 create_app [template_name]
 ```